gwastro/pycbc/docs/workflow/hdf_coincidence.rst

 * [workflow-coincidence]

-There are two options, both of which are permorfance options.
+There is one option related to the performance of the background estimation and coincidence.

-* --number-of-groups
+* --parallelization-factor

-This is integer that sets how many groups of templates to analyze at once for coincidence.
-A reasonable choice seems to be 1 per 20 templates in your bank.
+This is an integer that determines the total number of jobs to calculate the foreground and background coincidences for the entire run.
+The number is inversely proportional to the memory usage of each job, and the expected run time.
-This will directly correlate the to memory usage of each coincidence job.
-If you drop the snr threshold this will also need to drop as there will be a much higher trigger rate per template.
+A factor of 10 is sufficient for a one month run with an SNR threshold of 5.0, 8000 templates, and a timeslide every 1.1 seconds.

-* --groups-per-coinc
+To ensure short running jobs, the factor should be increased in proportion to the number of background triggers.

-This sets how many template groups per coincidence job.
-This knob helps control how long each coincidence job should take.
-A number of 50 seems to be about reasonable.
+The memory usage of each jobs is only porportional to the fraction of single detector triggers that are read in.

 ------------------------
 Executable Configuration